 At the finalisation stage, final checks are conducted and the outcomes of the project are submitted to the Department for consideration.
 Following this, outcomes are published or enacted.

-This Skills Insight JSC project is being managed with the support of FurnishingWorks, a part of ForestWorks, as part of a collaborative partnership with Skills Insight.
+TextileWorks, a part of ForestWorks, is providing support for the management of this JSC project as part of their collaborative partnership with Skills Insight.
 ForestWorks has an enduring and strong connection working with the forestry, timber, paper, fibre and furnishing industries and have been engaged by Skills Insight to deliver this project in partnership.